 I am in the process of selling my house in Rotherham and the EA has just telephoned to advise that the buyers are switching conveyancer.
 The excuse is that the bank will only engage with solicitors on their approved list.
 On what basis would a big named mortgage company only work with specific law firms rather the firm that they want to choose for their conveyancing in Rotherham ?

-Mortgage companies have always had panels of law firms that can represent them, but in the past few years big names such as Santander, have reviewed and reduced their conveyancing panel– in some cases removing conveyancing firms who have worked with them for decades.
+Lenders have always had an approved set of law firms they are willing to work with, but in the last few years big names such as Santander, have considered and reduced their conveyancing panel– in some cases removing conveyancing firms who have represented them for more than 15 years.

 Mortgage companies attribute this action to a rise in fraud by way of justification for the reduction – criteria have been narrowed as a smaller panel is easier to monitor.
 No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels.
 Some are unaware that they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyers' case.
 The buyers are not going to have any sway in the decision.